Failure to appear in court for a license violation will usually result in a warrant for your arrest (40508a Warrant).

 What's the difference between a bench warrant and an arrest warrant?

 A Bench warrant is usually issued by a Judge to bring a non-appearing person to court after they have missed their court date.
-This normally happens when you are supposed to come to court and you miss your court date and the Judge basically issues a warrant for your arrest for your failure to appear.
+This normally happens when you are supposed to come to court and you miss your court date and the Judge then issues a warrant for your arrest for your failure to appear.
 Bench warrants are normally only issued by a Judge if you are being charged with a misdemeanor or felony and you do not appear in court on your scheduled court date.
+Bench warrants will also be issued by a Judge if you failed to do what the Judge ordered you to do and you committed a probation violation.
+Probation violations can result in a bench warrant for your arrest.
+A probation violation can occur if you did not pay a court-ordered fine, or you did not complete the court-ordered community labor or community service, or you did not complete a court-ordered program like a DUI class or you failed to complete anything the Judge ordered you to do by the due date.

-If you fail to come court to handle your traffic ticket and one of the charges on your ticket is a misdemeanor such as driving on a suspended license (VC 14601.1), you risk having the judge issue a bench warrant for your arrest.
+If you fail to come court to handle your traffic ticket and one of the charges on your ticket is a misdemeanor such as driving on a suspended license (VC 14601.1), you risk having the judge issue an arrest warrant or bench warrant for your arrest if this matter is filed as a misdemeanor.
 (If you look on your ticket and the letter "M" is circled next to the violation that means you were ticketed for a misdemeanor.)

 See also what is the difference between a misdemeanor and an infraction.

-Bench Warrants can present problems for you if you are pulled over by the police and while checking your record they see a bench warrant for your arrest.
-A bench warrant allows the police to handcuff you and take you to jail to hold you in jail until you are taken to see the Judge at the courthouse who issued the bench warrant for your arrest.
+Arrest Warrants, Bench Warrants, or any type of Warrant out for your arrest can present problems for you if you are pulled over by the police and while checking your record on the police computer they see a bench warrant or warrant out for your arrest.
+A bench warrant or arrest warrant allows the police to handcuff you and take you to jail and to hold you in jail until you are taken to see the Judge at the courthouse who issued the arrest warrant or bench warrant for your arrest.
+Typically you will be held in jail for 24 to 48 hours before you are brought to court to see a Judge about your case.

 We can help with your bench warrant